erickrr-bd/PuppetPDF/README.md

 - Preserves colors, layout, and print styles.
 - Optimized for enterprise reports and multi-table documents.
 - CLI-ready with argument parsing.
+- Option to automatically open the generated PDF.
 - Works headlessly with Puppeteer and Chromium.

 ## Installation